Google Data Studio Tutorial

 In the data tab, choose the dimension you want users to filter on.
 These dimensions come from your data source (in this example I have chosen “Medium”).

-The metrics part is optional.
-Basically, if it’s checked, users will see the values of each dimension subcategory in the filter (this will make more sense once you see the screenshot below).
-You can sort these values, but you cannot filter by a metric.
+The metric part is optional.
+Basically, if checked, users will see the values of each dimension subcategory in the filter (this will make more sense once you see the screenshot below).
+You can sort by these values, but you cannot filter by a metric.

-You can add an additional filter to your filter control.
-For example, if you have added a filter for Source / Medium, you may want to exclude the “baidu /organic” so that your users don’t see it as an option.
+You can add an additional filter to its filter control.
+For example, if you have added a filter for Source / Medium, you may want to exclude the “baidu /organic” so that your users do not see it as an option.

 data studio